How Dima's Radar Works

 Bi-Weekly Reset

-Sol Dance / Ecstatic Dance for spiritual recharge.
+Sol Dance / ecstatic dance for a physical and social recharge.

 Monthly Catharsis

-One major electronic show per month.
-High-energy peak.
+One major electronic show a month.
+The high-energy peak.

 Family Connection

-Zoo, Botanical Garden, Fernbank — repeatable with a toddler, twice a month.
+Zoo, Botanical Garden, Fernbank — repeatable with small kids, twice a month.

 Low-Effort Routine